 DEVELOPMENT — The modification of land to accommodate a new use or expansion of use, usually involving construction.

 DISTURBANCE OF LAND — Any action that causes a change in the position, location, or arrangement of soil, sand, rock, gravel or similar earth material.
-A landaltering activity includes the cutting of trees of greater than sixinch caliper diameter breast height (DBH).
+A land-altering activity includes the cutting of trees of greater than six-inch caliper diameter at breast height (DBH).

 DRAINAGE EASEMENT — A legal right granted by a landowner to a grantee allowing the use of private land for LID management purposes.